Kellyanne Conway’s Twitter Bio Was Changed To Mock Reports About Her Husband Hating Trump

 “The ‘Kellyanne Conway’ in ‘Kellyanne Conway’s Husband,'” Newsweek cites the bio section of her page having been briefly amended to read.
 Before long, Kellyanne switched the text once more so that it currently alludes to her as “Mom.
 Patriot.
 Catholic.
 Counselor.”

 Prior to Kellyanne toying around with the notion, George had indeed resurfaced to dominate Conway family headlines thanks to him characterizing the Trump administration’s ever-decadent presence in the news in vulgar terms.
-Earlier this week the Washington Post revealed that Mr. Conway vowed to pose dissent against the Trump agenda in solidarity with former Pennsylvania governor Tom Ridge, attorney general for George W. Bush; Peter Keisler; professors Orinn Kerr and Jonathan Adler; and Federalist Society President Eugene B. Meyer’s wife, Lori Meyer.
+Earlier this week the Washington Post revealed that Mr. Conway vowed to pose dissent against the Trump agenda in solidarity with former Pennsylvania governor Tom Ridge; attorney general for George W. Bush, Peter Keisler; professors Orinn Kerr and Jonathan Adler; and Federalist Society President Eugene B. Meyer’s wife, Lori Meyer.
 The remarks he made on the state of the administration early Friday spoke to his reason for bringing the so-called “Checks and Balances” collective together.

-Kellyanne Conway changes Twitter bio after husband calls Trump admin "a shitshow in a dumpster fire" https://t.co/ZMx4ARpelO pic.twitter.com/NQqeooW1gr
+The husband of a top White House advisor continues to speak out against the Trump administration https://t.co/YFpmh3pdqp

 KellyannePolls has changed desc to The “Kellyanne Conway” in “Kellyanne Conway’s Husband”.